azim-koshoiev/devdocs/src/guides/v2.4/graphql/mutations/remove-products-from-compare-list.md

 The `removeProductsFromCompareList` mutation removes products from a comparison list.

-You must specify the unique ID of a compare list along with the list of product IDs to be removed from the comparison list.
+You must specify the unique ID of a comparison list along with the list of product IDs to be removed from the comparison list.

 ## Syntax